(2026) Kids' Health in Vietnam: Vaccinations and Medical Care for Expat Families

 Moving to Vietnam with children requires careful planning, especially when it comes to healthcare.
 How does the pediatric healthcare system work?
 Which vaccines are mandatory or recommended?
 What are the costs of medical care?
 Most importantly, how can you ensure your child receives quality healthcare without financial stress?

-As trusted experts in expat health insurance in Asia and official CFE representative, Alea provides all the essential information you need.
+As trusted experts in expat health insurance in Asia, Alea provides all the essential information you need.

 1. How Does the Healthcare System for Children Work in Vietnam?